asanteb/geekenforcer-boilerplate/README.md

 ## Libraries
 This project uses:
 - Semantic-UI for the design: <https://react.semantic-ui.com/>
-- Webpack v1 for transpilation *yes I know I should be moving to v2 but I like how versitile my config is* <https://webpack.github.io/>
+- Webpack v1 for transpilation *yes I know I should be moving to v2 but I like how versatile my config is* <https://webpack.github.io/>
 - MobX is configured but not used in the project <https://mobx.js.org>
 - React <https://facebook.github.io/react>
-- Background uses a modified version Particles.js <https://github.com/VincentGarreau/particles.js/>
+- Background uses a modified version of Particles.js <https://github.com/VincentGarreau/particles.js/>